-(C3.1a) Does your organization use climate-related scenario analysis to inform its strategy?
+(C3.2) Does your organization use climate-related scenario analysis to inform its strategy?
 Yes, qualitative and quantitative

-(C3.1b) Provide details of your organization's use of climate-related scenario analysis.
+(C3.2a) Provide details of your organization's use of climate-related scenario analysis.

-Climate-related scenarios and models applied Details 2DS As part of the Arcadis enterprise risk management system, climate related risks are identified by both the Corporate Risk Team (CRT) and the SLT, and managed by the ELTS/CEO, GSD, and the SLT.
+Climate- related scenarios and models applied Details 2DS As part of the Arcadis enterprise risk management system, climate related risks are identified by both the Corporate Risk Team (CRT), and managed by the ELT/EB and the SLT.
 Enterprise-wide risk is assessed through the ARC Framework where we have identified key risks across strategic, operational and compliance categories.
 To monitor and manage, we currently have over 20 ISO14001 certified EMS across Arcadis operations and will expand this globally.
 These existing systems run on an OpCo level but are communicated to local and global management in the Management Review.
-For our scenario analysis, we used elements from the 2DS data input (trends, historic performance, modeling) on Scope 1+2 (location-based) and Scope 3 data where it is available and reliable (e.g. business travel, regional employee commuting numbers); Arcadis also utilizes additional data input which we record in our current environmental data reporting system (aforementioned certified EMS and our work to implement this at a global level), our Scope 1 and 2 energy consumption and trends across our regions.
+For our scenario analysis, we used elements from the 2DS data input (trends, historic performance, modelling) on Scope 1+2 (location-based) and Scope 3 data where it is available and reliable (e.g., business travel, regional employee commuting numbers); Arcadis also utilizes additional data input which we record in our current environmental data reporting system (aforementioned certified EMS and our work to implement this at a global level), our Scope 1 and 2 energy consumption and trends across our regions.
 Assumptions, in line with others in our industry, for on economic growth, consumer behavioral shifts, technological advancements, and potential regulations that may impact us were also used to inform our scenarios.
-Arcadis looks at mid (3-10 years) long-term (10+) potential impacts with respect to these assumptions.
-We set a goal for carbon neutrality by 2020 but still examine long-term periods (10+ years) for our reduction targets and goals to better align with our prescribed time horizons, as well as align better with the assumptions of low-carbon transition impacts.
-Based on an examination of our Scope 3 footprints, business travel remains the most significant footprint of the company and is often executed on behalf of our client work; we will examine in our strategy refresh for potential reduction opportunities which may include alternative transportation modes and methodology changes to account for selection of greener aviation companies.
-In terms of our Scope 1+2 absolute performance (100% of emissions for location-based), we examined the IPCC AR5 RCP2.6 scenario and compared it against our own performance.
-IPCC states that the minimum reduction requirement is 49% reduction by 2050 from a baseline of 2010, or a 1.23% year-on-year reduction.
-Based on an analysis of our own Scope 1+2 performance, we seek a yearly reduction of 4,2% for our Scope 1+2 emissions.
-In 2019, we decided to examine how a SBTi-approved target would work within our company with the evaluation currently in process.
-Through our 2D scenarios and influences from other parts of the organization have resulted in a dedication to improve on the quality of our global carbon footprint and reducing our impact which is something we have been working on for a couple of years.
-For example, in 2015 we have performed a scope 3 analysis in the Netherlands to determine our material emissions and their effects.
-This analysis is used to this day to guide our actions and reduce our impact.
-In 2019 we focused on our downstream scope 3 emissions and investigated in one of our current projects if recycling copper in overhead train lines indeed reduces the total CO2 emissions.
-Based on this investigation we were able to conclude it is actually the case.
-In 2020 we will focus on further quantifying this initiative and expand this to other projects who use overhead train lines.
+Arcadis looks at mid (3-10 years) and long-term (10+) potential impacts with respect to these assumptions.
+We set a goal for carbon neutrality by 2020 but still examine long-term periods (10+ years) for our reduction targets and goals to better align without modes and methodology changes to account for selection of greener aviation companies.
+In terms of our Scope 1+2 absolute performance (100% of emissions for location-based), we examined the IPCC ARS RCP2.6 scenario and analysis of our own Scope 1+2 performance, we seek a yearly reduction of 4.2% for our Scope 1+2 emissions.
+In 2010, or a L3/9 year-on-year reduction.
+Based on an analysis of our own Scope 1+2 performance, we seek a yearly reduction of 4.2% for our Scope 1+2 emissio